 - National Museum of Contemporary Art

-So these are the main highlights of Bucharest that you really shouldn’t miss.
+So these are the main highlights, best things to do in Bucharest that you really shouldn’t miss.
 As already said, make sure to read my post about the hidden gems of Bucharest as well.
 You really have to see both sides of Bucharest in order to truly appreciate this city of contrasts!